-This crochet rainbow baby blanket is an easy beginner-friendly project while at the same time has the look of something that took much longer to make!
+This shell stitch crochet rainbow baby blanket is an easy beginner-friendly blanket to make but has the look of a blanket that took much longer to crochet

 The Yarn That Is Perfect for This Rainbow Blanket

 I used Red Heart Super Saver Stripes, which is a 100% acrylic four weight yarn.
-I used this striped colorway, so I could get the look of stripes without all the color changes and let’s not forget weaving in ends!
-Yuck!
+I used this striped colorway, so I could get the look of stripes without all the color changes and weaving in of ends!
+Take a look at the yarn below.

-If rainbow stripes aren’t for you then no worries this yarn comes in some great color varieties so there is something you will love!
+If rainbow stripes aren’t for you, then no worries, this yarn comes in some great color varieties, so there is sure to be something you will love!
 Check out all the choices on the Red Heart Yarns website, or even on Amazon.

-Just look at the picture below to see how smoothly the colors of the yarn blend to create a rainbow blanket and how fun it really is!
+Just look at the picture above to see how smoothly the colors of the yarn blend to create a rainbow blanket and how fun it really is!
 I can’t wait to see how your blanket turns out.

-The Stitches You’ll Need to Know for This Blanket
+The Stitches You’ll Need to Know for a Rainbow Blanket

 If you think this stitch looks complicated, then you are mistaken because it is beginner-friendly and works up fast!
 This rainbow blanket only uses a few basic crochet stitches, such as the double crochet and single crochet, to create a shell stitch.

-If you need a refresher before you start this blanket about how a double crochet stitch (dc) and the single crochet (sc) is worked up then click on over to my beginner tutorials below that will help you with this stitch.
+If you need a refresher before you start this blanket about how a double crochet stitch (dc) and the single crochet (sc) is worked up, then click on over to my beginner tutorials below that will help you with this stitch.

 Rainbow Baby Blanket Crochet Pattern